shtrausslearning/nlp/projects/twitter_emotion_classification/readme.md

 ### Key Terms ❓

-> `Sentiment analysis` refers to identifying as well as classifying the sentiments that are expressed in the text source.
-Tweets are often useful in generating a vast amount of sentiment data upon analysis.
-These data are useful in understanding the opinion of the people about a variety of topics.
+> `Sentiment analysis` - identify & classify the sentiments/tones that are expressed in the text source. social media posts are often useful in generating a vast amount of sentiment data upon analysis, which is useful in understanding the opinion of the people about a variety of topics

 <br>